cityos-work/cityos-dev/index.md

 The **CityOS** provide the proper tools
 for any type of community
 to build their own **participatory & rewarding framework**
-by creating a _digital city_ ecosystem
+by creating a _digital/virtual city_ ecosystem
 for their social interactions and their digital assets.

-A _digital city_ can be created from scratch or by connecting to an existing city.
+A _digital/virtual city_ can be created from scratch or by connecting to an existing city.
 In the case of connecting to an existing city, the _digital city_ can have the same geographical boundaries as the existing city, or it can be open to the whole world.

 CityOS is a **token-based** framework, that allows the community to **reward their community members** for their participation.